lumiastream/Developer-Docs/docs/custom-overlays/custom-overlays-documentation.md

 The Configs fields define what users can customize in the layer.
 They appear on the right-hand side of the UI under the `Configuration` section unless a field is marked `hidden: true`.

-A field object can now contain up to five useful properties:
+A field object can now contain up to six useful properties:

 | Property        | Required | Purpose                                                                                                                                                                                                                                                                                            | Example                                                           |
 | --------------- | -------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------- |